kramiusmaximus/miniRT/README.md

 To control things such as the scene background color, maximum number of threads allowed for multithreading, anti-aliasing sampling size, you need to open the 'minirt.h' file and manually change the numbers in the fields that relate the specified feature you want to affect, then recompile the app using the `make` command.
 I know this is a bit clunky and inefficient, but it's my first proper project, c'mon.

-Parameter description:
+Parameters:

-BG_COLOR color of the background/ sky (hexadecimal format 0xRRGGBB) THRDS maximum number of threads permitted for multi-threading N_PASSES the maximum number of times a camera ray can bounce of an object (affects reflective and translucent/ transparent objects)
+- BG_COLOR color of the background/ sky (hexadecimal format 0xRRGGBB)
+- THRDS maximum number of threads permitted for multi-threading
+- N_PASSES the maximum number of times a camera ray can bounce of an object (affects reflective and translucent/ transparent objects)
-WINDOW_HEIGHT height (in pixels) of display window WINDOW_WIDTH width (in pixels) of display window AA_SAMPLE_NUM anti-aliasing sample size
+- WINDOW_HEIGHT height (in pixels) of display window
+- WINDOW_WIDTH width (in pixels) of display window
+- AA_SAMPLE_NUM anti-aliasing sample size